Top 15 Best Films & TV Shows of All Time: Jeffrey Archer’s Unputdownable Picks

 Writing is a lonely business.
 You shut the door, you set the hourglass, and for two hours nobody else exists.
 Film and television could not be more different — twenty trades, three hundred people, half of them shouting, the other half asleep on a sound stage at four in the morning.
 And yet, when it works, the result has a richness no novel can quite match: a face, a score, a silence, a single perfectly held shot.

-These eleven are the films and TV shows I keep returning to.
+These fifteen are the films and TV shows I keep returning to.
 Some are masterpieces of writing — The West Wing, Succession, The Apartment.

 Some are masterpieces of performance — A Man for All Seasons, House of Cards, The Lives of Others.

 Two are French, because nobody on earth does ensemble like the French.
-One is Indian, because I was outvoted by Ravi Shastri is our podcast, and have come round to his view.
+One is Italian.
 One is a sting comedy, one is a Cold War tragedy, and one is the show I have watched so often that I now use it to fall asleep.
+And then there is my ode to Rowan Atkinson.

 A storyteller’s list, with a storyteller’s bias.
 I have rewatched them all, some multiple times.
 I hope you enjoy them as much as I do.